Jap: History and etymology

-According to the Oxford English Dictionary, the earliest recorded use of Jap as an abbreviation for Japanese dates to 1854, in the diary of Edward Y. McCauley, a member of Commodore Perry’s expedition to Japan: "The Commo: gives a Grand dinner to the Japs on the 27th".
+According to the Oxford English Dictionary, the earliest recorded use of Jap as an abbreviation for Japanese dates to 1854, in the diary of Edward Y. McCauley, a member of Commodore Perry's expedition to Japan: "The Commo: gives a Grand dinner to the Japs on the 27th".
 An example of benign usage was the previous naming of Boondocks Road in Jefferson County, Texas, originally named Jap Road when it was built in 1905 to honor a popular local rice farmer from Japan.

 Later popularized during World War II to describe those of Japanese descent, Jap was then commonly used in newspaper headlines to refer to the Japanese and Imperial Japan.
 Jap began to be used in a derogatory fashion during the war, more so than Nip.
-Veteran and author Paul Fussell explains the rhetorical usefulness of the word during the war for creating effective propaganda by saying that Japs "was a brisk monosyllable handy for slogans like 'Rap the Jap' or 'Let's Blast the Jap Clean Off the Map'".
+Veteran and author Paul Fussell explains the rhetorical usefulness of the word during the war for creating effective propaganda by saying that Japs "was a brisk monosyllable handy for slogans like 'Rap the Jap' or 'Let's Blast the Jap Clean Off the Map.
 Some in the United States Marine Corps tried to combine the word Japs with apes to create a new description, Japes, for the Japanese; this neologism never became popular.

 In the United States, the term has now been considered derogatory; the Merriam-Webster Online Dictionary notes it is "disparaging".
-A snack food company in Chicago named Japps Foods (for the company founder) changed their name and eponymous potato chip brand to Jays Foods shortly after the attack on Pearl Harbor to avoid any negative associations with Japan.
+A snack food company in Chicago named Japps Foods (for the company founder) changed its name and eponymous potato chip brand to Jays Foods shortly after the attack on Pearl Harbor to avoid any negative associations with Japan.
 Spiro Agnew was criticized in the media in 1968 for an offhand remark referring to reporter Gene Oishi as a "fat Jap".

 In Texas, under pressure from civil rights groups, Jefferson County commissioners in 2004 decided to drop the name Jap Road from a 4.3 mi road near the city of Beaumont.
 In adjacent Orange County, Jap Lane has also been targeted by civil rights groups.
 The road was originally named for the contributions of Kichimatsu Kishi and the farming colony he founded.
 In Arizona, the state department of transportation renamed Jap Road near Topock, Arizona to "Bonzai Slough Road" to note the presence of Japanese agricultural workers and family-owned farms along the Colorado River there in the early 20th century.
 In November 2018, in Kansas, automatically generated license plates which included three digits and "JAP" were recalled after a man of Japanese ancestry saw a plate with that pattern and complained to the state.